jgamper/Teaching-ism-2023/Lecture1/test/Greta_Jasinskaite_test1.md

 −∑
 i=1
 C
-​
  y
-i
-​
- ⋅log(
-y
-^
-​

-i
+i*log(y^i)

-) This formula is often used in clasiffication problems.
+ This formula is often used in clasiffication problems.
 It measures the dissimilarity between the predicted probability distribution and the true probability distribution of the target variable.